 (Note that ICE officials have prosecutorial discretion over which cases to litigate, so not every person who is deportable necessarily gets deported.
 However, the current Presidential administration is making it a priority to crack down on undocumented immigrants irrespective of whether they are otherwise law-abiding.)

-Meanwhile, visa-holders and lawful permanent residents who get arrested go through the criminal court process like U.S. citizens do.
+Meanwhile, visa-holders and lawful permanent residents who get arrested go through the criminal court process just as U.S. citizens do.
 It is only if they get convicted that ICE can begin removal proceedings.
 But if their defense attorneys are able to get the charges dropped or changed to a non-deportable offense, the immigrant should not have to face removal from the U.S.

 Although non-citizens convicted of aggravated felonies are removable from the U.S., there may still be hope for lawful residence.
 Possible avenues of "post-conviction relief for immigrants" that would allow non-citizens to remain in the U.S. include the following: